BUEC500C1/camera-app-ljstaib/README.md

 # camera-app-ljstaib

-- Homework #4 for EC500 at Boston University, Spring 2021.
+Homework #4 for EC500 at Boston University, Spring 2021.
 Luke Staib (ljstaib@bu.edu) @2021.
 I chose Option 1, cloud based for this assignment.
-- To use, run "npm install" in the downloaded directory.
-Then, run "expo start" to load the application.
-Select "i" for iOS and "a" for Android.

 # Expo
 I will be using the Expo framework for this assignment.